- Home

 4. Sunshine on Leith (2013)

-Sunshine on Leith follows the stories of ex-soldiers Ally (Kevin Guthrie) and Davy (George MacKay) who, after returning from Afghanistan, must re-learn how to live their ordinary lives in Edinburgh.
+Sunshine on Leith follows the stories of ex-soldiers Ally (Kevin Guthrie) and Davy (George MacKay) who, after returning from Afghanistan, need to re-learn how to live their ordinary lives in Edinburgh.

 Experiencing the joys and heartaches of relationships, Ally and Davy work to regain control of their home and love lives.